Updated June 12, 2023

 Difference Between Django vs Rails

 - Adrian Holovaty and Simon Willison initially authored the Django web framework in 2005.
 Currently, the Django Software Foundation (DSF) maintains it.
 Since its release, thousands of programmers, beginners, and advanced users alike have used it, owing to its user-friendliness.

 - Django emphasizes the reusability of code and pluggability of its components, compact coding practices, minimal coupling, and rapid development.
-It also offers a CRUD (Create, Read, Update and Delete) interface for simpler and dynamic maneuverability.
+It also offers a CRUD (Create, Read, Update, and Delete) interface for more straightforward and dynamic maneuverability.